nicodewet/gambler/README.md

 If you want to play with the API, run up the app with the bootRun command and use curl to exercise the API (see the generated documentation for examples).

-## Requirements
+## Requirements and Context

 * Client requires a simple marketing SPA where members can gamble their points on a dice roll.
 * The type of game is variable, a game could be all-or-nothing e.g. if they roll an even number they double their points, else the points are lost.
-* Game would need to integrate with the loyalty scheme back-end systems using their JSON APIs.
+* Game would need to integrate with the company member / credit back-end systems using their JSON APIs (these are not available at the time of design & development).
 * Must design some APIs that could do the job.
 * Do just enough to cover the needs of the SPA.
+* Members must supply their card numbers to indentify themselves (with some businesses this would be say an email address).
+* Build the SPA if time allows.

 ## Decisions